gallenc/solent3Public/helpdesk-applications/RT/README.md

 In order to restart RT - after a reboot, for example - you can use the command `sudo docker restart rt`.

-RT can now be accessed in your browser at `localhost`
+RT can now be accessed in your browser at `localhost` with the default username and password `root` and `password`

 ## Demo Installation